-PAPAA is an organisation that is independently funded and a principal source of psoriasis and psoriatic arthritis information and educational resource.
+PAPAA is independently funded and is a principal source of information and educational material for people with psoriasis and psoriatic arthritis in the UK.

-PAPAA supports both patients and professionals by providing material that can be trusted (evidence based), which has been approved and contains no bias or agendas.
+PAPAA supports both patients and professionals by providing material that can be trusted (evidence-based), which has been approved and contains no bias or agendas.